Charter: Order charter

-Charters for chivalric orders and other orders, such as the Sovereign Military Order of Malta.
+Charters may establish or govern the operation of chivalric orders and other orders, such as the Sovereign Military Order of Malta.

 Project charter

-In project management, a project charter or project definition (sometimes called the terms of reference) is provided by the sponsor to formally authorize the existence of a project.
+In project management, a project charter (sometimes called the terms of reference) is provided by the sponsor to formally authorize the existence of a project.
 It provides a preliminary delineation of roles and responsibilities, outlines the project purpose and objectives, identifies key stakeholders, and defines the authority of the project manager.
 It serves as a reference of authority for future planning of the project.
 The project scope is developed from the project charter.

 Royal charter

-In medieval Europe, royal charters were used to create cities (i.e., localities with recognised legal rights and privileges).
-The date that such a charter was granted is considered to be when a city was "founded", regardless of when the locality originally began to be settled.
+A royal charter is a formal grant issued by a monarch under royal prerogative as letters patent.
+Historically, they have been used to promulgate public laws, the most famous example being the English Magna Carta (great charter) of 1215, but since the 14th century have only been used in place of private acts to grant a right or power to an individual or a body corporate.
+They were, and are still, used to establish significant organisations such as boroughs (with municipal charters), universities and learned societies, and were used historically to establish companies.

 The Charter of 1814, France's constitution during the Bourbon Restoration, was thus called to promote the legal fiction that the King had granted it "voluntarily, and by the free exercise of [his] royal authority", in the manner of medieval charters.

 At one time a royal charter was the only way in which an incorporated body could be formed, but other means (such as the registration process for limited companies) are generally now used instead.